risk-first/website/practices/Estimates.md

 Why bother estimating at all?
 There are two reasons why estimates are useful:

 1.  **To allow for the creation of _events_.**  As we saw in [Deadline Risk](Deadline-Risk), if we can put a date on something, we can mitigate lots of [Coordination Risk](Coordination-Risk).
 Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication](Communication-Risk).
-Much like "attack at dawn" allows disparate units of an army to avoid lots of the [Coordination Risk](Coordination-Risk) inherent in "attack on my signal".
-This is a _good reason for estimating_, because by using events you are mitigating risk.
+"Attack at dawn" allows disparate army units to avoid the [Coordination Risk](Coordination-Risk) inherent in "attack on my signal".
+This is a _good reason for estimating_, because by using events you are mitigating [Coordination Risk](Coordination-Risk).
 This is often called a _hard deadline_.

 2.  **To allow for the estimation of the [Pay-Off](Glossary#pay-off) of an [action](Glossary#taking-action).**  This is a _bad reason for estimating_, as we will discuss in detail below.
 But briefly, the main issue is that [Pay-Off](Glossary#pay-off) isn't just about figuring out [Schedule Risk](Scarcity-Risk#schedule-risk) - you should be looking at all the other [Attendant Risks](Glossary#attendant-risk) of the action too.